 - £1,000 claim limit per plumbing, drainage, electrical, home security, and pest problems

-The Home Care plan is comprehensive and includes boiler breakdown cover, an annual boiler service, as well as cover for your central heating system and internal and external plumbing and drains.
-Electrical emergency, home security (including lost keys), and pest cover are also included.
+The Home Care plan is comprehensive and includes boiler breakdown, an annual boiler service, as well as cover for your central heating system and internal and external plumbing and drains.
+Electrical emergencies, home security issues (including lost keys), and pest control problems are also included.
 The Home Care plan will also pay for all parts and labour required to fix any breakdowns or problems in your home.

 Fortunately, the company allows unlimited call-outs, which can be booked 24 hours a day, 7 days a week through their UK-based helpline, their website, or mobile app.
-There’s no limit on the number of claims you can make if your boiler breaks down, as long as the boiler is not Beyond Economical Repair.
+There’s no limit on the number of call-outs you can request if your boiler breaks down, as long as the boiler is not Beyond Economical Repair.

 24|7 Home Rescue also offers home appliance and car breakdown cover at an additional cost.